Launching a voice-powered campaign & collaboration

 For many individuals suffering from paralysis, all they have is their voice.
-As an organization working to find treatments and better care for those afflicted with the disability, our partner, the Christopher & Dana Reeve Foundation, was presented with an opportunity to give the gift of voice.
-Through a collaboration with the team at Google, we helped them launch a campaign on national ADA awareness day to give away 100,000 Google Home Minis to those living with paralysis and showed the world how voice-activated tech could help improve everyday life and give these individuals more independence at home.
+As an organization working to find treatments and better care for those afflicted with the disability, our partner, the Christopher & Dana Reeve Foundation, was presented with an opportunity to collaborate with the team at Google to explore new ways to leverage this very sentiment in pursuit of furthering their mission.

 Simply put, we were brought in as a swat team of digital experts that function as both thought partners and capable producers in the partnership between the Reeve Foundation and Google.
 This meant transforming a powerful idea into a reality over the course of a four-week design sprint.
 To achieve this, we spearheaded an emotionally charged, highly accessible giveaway that could directly speak to needs of our core audience and drive a high amount of awareness for the campaign across google.com, Reeve’s owned media properties, and a variety of other earned media outlets.

 Given the needs of our core audience, one of the most important challenges we had to solve for was making sure that we were truly designing with accessibility in mind.
 This meant that all individuals, disabled or not, could easily use the site and successfully fill out the form to obtain their Google Home Mini.